vonkanehoffen/wix-style-react/docs/contribution/TEST_DRIVERS_GUIDELINES.md

 1. Keep drivers flat.
 The returned object should be flat and simple.
 Avoid nesting objects or worse, other drivers (it is easy to do but creates implicit dependency which is very hard to maintain)

 1. Use `data-*` html attributes to mark and locate elements in the DOM.
-If there is no specific acceesibility data attribute, use `data-hook`.
+If there is no specific accessibility data attribute, use `data-hook`.
 Make sure `data-hook` names are short as they stay in the application bundle.

 ```js
 <div>